Change languageto the Homepage Step 2

 The park

 In real life, you design the map your own by drawing it on a paper.
-Then you simply translate what you've drawn into the game description (DXW file) by means of a text editor.

 However, keep this map at hand for later and let's proceed with the next step.